Cosmic-ray antiproton excess from annihilating tensor dark matter: Antiproton excess in the cosmic-ray spectrum

-The first source of systematic uncertainty comes from the CR propagation which involves several complicated processes such as diffusion, convection, re-acceleration and loss of energy.
-The parameters of choice to model such effects must account for secondary-to-primary nuclei ratios, among which are Boron-to-Carbon (B/C) and other nuclei \cite{Strong_1998}.
 A second source of uncertainty is the effect of solar modulation on the CR spectra \cite{osti_4797303}.
 When CR enter the Solar System, the solar magnetic field modifies their spectra.
 This mainly acts on the low energy part of the spectrum, but it is difficult to estimate it with precision since it requires the modeling of the solar wind and its effects, which change through time.

-For an overview of the effects of solar modulation of the cosmic rays entering the heliosphere, see Ref. \cite{Potgieter_2013}.
-In addition to these, another important source of uncertainties in CR antiproton production is the limited characterization of the cross sections for the production, annihilation and scattering of these particles.
-In this section we will take this into account and will make use of the parameter choice in the first model in Ref. \cite{Cholis:2019ejx} which yields the best fit to data, to evaluate the proton and antiproton flux from cosmic rays.
+In this section we will make use of the parameter choice indicated by the first model in Ref. \cite{Cholis:2019ejx} to evaluate the proton and antiproton flux from cosmic rays.